jbaliuka/x4j-analytic/README.md

 This implementation uses sequential processing and normally X4J should be able to produce report with a million rows in a couple of seconds using constant memory.
 Pivot Report feature helps to manage large amounts of data.

-## Excel support
+## Excel Support

 X4J primary input/output format is XLSX, Excel is used as design to edit templates.
 Engine has limited capabilities to export report to other formats too: pdf, csv ,html, xml.
 Engine is usually used to implement Pivot reports with Excel table as source data.
 X4J binds SQL query data to Excel tables and columns  by name without  special template language or tags.
 Excel XML Map is also supported  to import/export Table data as XML.

-## Template language
+## Template Language

-Advanced reports might use template language, scripting and placeholders but it is the optional feature.
-Template expressions  might be useful for simple  dynamic  headers or localized strings but we suggest not to  abuse programming concepts for reports, [language](https://github.com/jbaliuka/x4j-analytic/wiki/Template-Language) is very simple but it is better extend engine itself to add features or to solve specific problems.
+Advanced reports might use optional template language and scripting.
+It  might be useful for simple  dynamic  headers or localized strings but we suggest not to  abuse programming concepts for reports, [language](https://github.com/jbaliuka/x4j-analytic/wiki/Template-Language) is very simple but it is better extend engine itself to add features or to solve specific problems.

 ## Samples